 - the relationship between the duties to be performed as part of the educational program and the offense committed

-Any incoming or current student who is referred to the Background Check Review Committee has the right to appear before that committee to contest or explain the findings from the criminal background check and/or drug screen.
+Any incoming or current student who is referred to the Background Check Review Committee has the right to appear before that committee to contest or explain the findings from the criminal background check.

 A student appearing before the Background Check Review Committee will not be permitted to have legal representation, parents, family members, or students or faculty from the Quinnipiac University School of Law at the appeal hearing.
 A student may request, in writing, to have an adviser assigned by the dean.
 If a student requests an assigned adviser and then refuses this adviser, no further advisers will be assigned.
 An adviser may assist the student in preparing for the appeal but may not attend the appeal.